RIT-New-Media-Capstone/ruin-the-show/README.md

 In `serialSetup() ... serial.on('data', ...)`, different strings are received from `Panel.ino`.
 There are 3 different types of messages received:

-1. System Started ("Game Controller Intialized!")
+1. System Started ("Game Controller Initialized!")
 2. Command From Server Acknowledged ("[...]ACK")
 3. Component Interacted With ("CHEAT_PRESSED", "JOYSTICK_POSITION:", etc)